Summary of Corporate Governance

 Evaluation of Board of Directors' Effectiveness

 In order to further ensure the effectiveness and enhance the functions of the Board of Directors, the Company conducts analysis and evaluation of the effectiveness of the entire Board of Directors once a year.
-The method of the Board of Directors' effectiveness evaluation for fiscal 2021 and an overview of the results are as follows.
+The method of the Company's Board of Directors' effectiveness evaluation for fiscal 2023 and an overview of the results are as follows.

 Analysis and Evaluation Method

-A self-evaluation questionnaire of all directors and statutory auditors (15, including outside directors and outside statutory auditors) where the respondents gave their name was conducted based on the advice of external experts.
-The evaluation points in the questionnaire were compiled from the following eight fields.
-Respondents evaluated the questionnaire's 41 questions based on a five-step scale and made comments.
-In addition, external experts conducted interviews with a total of four directors and statutory auditors based on the questionnaire, aiming to deepen understanding of the management issues to be discussed at the Board of Directors' meetings and to formulate a concrete action plan to address the issues.
+A self-evaluation questionnaire of all directors and statutory auditors (13, including outside directors and outside statutory auditors) where the respondents gave their name was conducted based on the advice of external experts.
+The evaluation points in the questionnaire were compiled from the following 10 fields.
+Respondents evaluated the questionnaire's 66 questions based on a five-step scale and made comments.
+In addition, external experts conducted interviews with a total of seven directors and statutory auditors based on the questionnaire, aiming to deepen understanding of the management issues to be discussed at the Board of Directors' meetings and to formulate a concrete action plan to address the issues.
 Based on the results of these questionnaires and interviews, deliberations were held by the Board of Directors regarding the Board's effectiveness as well as issues to be addressed and improvement measures to be implemented.

 Evaluation Results